2013 World Baseball Classic: Additional rules

 For purposes of the pitcher use limitation rules, both semifinal games were to be deemed to have been played on the day of the latest semifinal game.

-A mercy rule came into effect when one team led by either fifteen runs after five innings, or ten runs after seven innings in the first two rounds.
+A mercy rule came into effect when one team led by either 15 runs after five innings, or ten runs after seven innings in the first two rounds.

 Instant replay was also available to umpires during the tournament.
 As was introduced in Major League Baseball during the 2008 season, replays were only used to adjudicate on home run decisions, to determine whether the ball was fair or foul, over the fence or not, and the impact of fan interference.

 An alternative version of the IBAF's extra inning rule was also used.
 If after 12 innings the score was still tied, each half inning thereafter would have started with runners on second and first base.
 The runners would have been the eighth and ninth hitters due in that inning respectively.
 For example, if the number five hitter was due to lead off the inning, the number three hitter would have been on second base, and the number four hitter on first base.
-However, this rule was never actually employed in this year's Classic, as the only extra-inning game in the tournament ended prior to a 13th inning.
+However, this rule was never actually employed in the tournament, as the only extra-inning game in the tournament ended prior to a 13th inning.

 Media coverage

-MLB Network has been announced as the English-language broadcaster of the 2013 and 2017 tournaments.
+MLB Network was announced as the English-language broadcaster of the 2013 and 2017 tournaments.
 ESPN Deportes provided Spanish-language coverage, and ESPN Radio had audio rights.

-Sportsnet was the broadcaster in Canada and ESPN America in United Kingdom, Ireland and other parts of Europe.
+Sportsnet was the broadcaster in Canada and ESPN America in United Kingdom, Ireland, and other parts of Europe.